Alexander Grothendieck: Manuscripts written in the 1980s

-La Clef des Songes, a 315-page manuscript written in 1987, is Grothendieck's account of how his consideration of the source of dreams led him to conclude that a deity exists.
+La Clef des Songes, a 315-page manuscript written in 1987, is Grothendieck's account of how his consideration of the source of dreams led him to conclude that a God exists.
 As part of the notes to this manuscript, Grothendieck described the life and the work of 18 "mutants", people whom he admired as visionaries far ahead of their time and heralding a new age.
 The only mathematician on his list was Bernhard Riemann.
 Influenced by the Catholic mystic Marthe Robin who was claimed to have survived on the Holy Eucharist alone, Grothendieck almost starved himself to death in 1988.
 His growing preoccupation with spiritual matters was also evident in a letter entitled Lettre de la Bonne Nouvelle sent to 250 friends in January 1990.
 In it, he described his encounters with a deity and announced that a "New Age" would commence on 14 October 1996.

 The Grothendieck Festschrift, published in 1990, was a three-volume collection of research papers to mark his sixtieth birthday in 1988.

 More than 20,000 pages of Grothendieck's mathematical and other writings are held at the University of Montpellier and remain unpublished.
 They have been digitized for preservation and are freely available in open access through the Institut Montpelliérain Alexander Grothendieck portal.

 Retirement into reclusion and death

 In 1991, Grothendieck moved to a new address that he did not share with his previous contacts in the mathematical community.
 Very few people visited him afterward.
 Local villagers helped sustain him with a more varied diet after he tried to live on a staple of dandelion soup.
 At some point, Leila Schneps and Pierre Lochak located him, then carried on a brief correspondence.
 Thus they became among "the last members of the mathematical establishment to come into contact with him".
 After his death, it was revealed that he lived alone in a house in Lasserre, Ariège, a small village at the foot of the Pyrenees.

 In January 2010, Grothendieck wrote the letter entitled "Déclaration d'intention de non-publication" to Luc Illusie, claiming that all materials published in his absence had been published without his permission.
 He asked that none of his work be reproduced in whole or in part and that copies of this work be removed from libraries.
 He characterized a website devoted to his work as "an abomination".
 His dictate may have been reversed in 2010.

 In September 2014, almost totally deaf and blind, he asked a neighbour to buy him a revolver so he could kill himself.
 His neighbour refused to do so.
-On 13 November 2014, aged 86, Grothendieck died in the hospital of Saint-Lizier or Saint-Girons, Ariège.
+On 13 November, 2014, at the age of 86, Grothendieck died in the hospital of Saint-Lizier or Saint-Girons, Ariège.